-A Fine Old Dance Paddle Austral Islands French Polynesia 19th Century
+A Superb Old Dance Paddle Austral Islands French Polynesia 19th Century

-This finely carved 19th Century Dance Paddle is from the Austral Islands which are the southernmost group of islands in French Polynesia.
+A Superb Old Dance Paddle from the Austral Islands in French Polynesia 19th Century, the Austral Islands are the southernmost group of islands in French Polynesia.

 Carved from a single piece of medium-density wood the tiny chip-carved designs cover the entire surface on both sides of the paddle and the finial is carved in a rectangular shape that has three dancing figures linked hands to knees in a row on both sides of the paddle finial.